jacqueline37/Light-Unit-Converter/README.md

 # Light Utility Suite

-Light Utility Suite is a static web tool for converting and estimating lighting-related values used in CG, photography, HDR, ACES, PBR, and photometric workflows.
+Light Utility Suite is a small static web tool for converting and estimating lighting-related values used in CG, photography, HDR, ACES, and PBR workflows.

-The tool focuses on conversions that can be performed consistently using simple geometric and photometric assumptions.
+I made this mainly as a personal reference while working with lighting in rendering and photography, but it may also be useful for others.

-It runs entirely in the browser and does not store any user data.
+The tool runs entirely in the browser and does not store any data.

 ---